 How do you know if you have somebody good at tech, or if they are just good at faking it?
+This is a frequent problem many tech managers are faced with.
 If you aren't technical, can you tell the quality from the fakers?

 In many other industries, quality is easy to measure.
 The difference between a 15-year short-order cook who hasn't advanced beyond burgers and frozen hashbrowns and a master chef who has worked 15-years at multiple restaurants becomes very apparent with a taste test of their presented meals.